Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: In-Context Reinforcement Learning

 \paragraph{Decision Importance Transformer.}

 DIT proposes to learn ICRL without optimal action labels, following the same supervised pretraining mechanism as DPT.
-To that end, DIT leverages every possible state and action in the context as the query state and corresponding action label.
-It is important to point out that DIT requires a (partially) complete episode to form the context, enabling the computation of a pseudo-return for each state-action pair.
-By mapping the pseudo-return to a weight that reflects the quality of each state-action pair, DIT can pretrain the FM using the DPT structure, augmented by the weight assigned to each query state and action label.
-In other words, DIT prioritizes the training on high-pseudo-return pairs.
-Last but not least, DIT still mandates that more than $30\%$ of the context data comes from well-trained policies.
+To that end, DIT chooses to consider every possible state and action in the context as the query state and corresponding action label.
+It is important to point out that DIT requires a (partially) complete episode to form the context, enabling the computation of a return-to-go for each state-action pair.
+By mapping the return-to-go to a weight that reflects the quality of each state-action pair, DIT can pretrain the FM using the DPT structure, augmented by the weight assigned to each query state and action label.
+In other words, DIT prioritizes the training on high-return pairs.
+Notably, DIT still mandates that more than $30\%$ of the context data comes from well-trained policies to ensure the coverage of good action labels.

-To summarize, it is worth highlighting that all these state-of-the-art ICRL algorithms necessitate varying degrees of well-trained, or even optimal policies during the pretraining phase.
-However, obtaining optimal or well-trained policies for real-world applications is often prohibitive, as it demands extensive training across a vast number of real-world environments.
-It is then expected for these ICRL algorithm to encounter significant difficulties when only suboptimal (or even random) policies and random contexts are available.
-Therefore, executing ICRL under (e.g., uniform) random policies and random contexts is crucial for enabling the practical application of ICRL in real-world scenarios.
+To summarize, it is worth highlighting that all these SOTA ICRL algorithms necessitate varying degrees of well-trained, or even optimal policies during the pretraining phase.
+However, obtaining such policies for real-world applications is often prohibitive, as it demands extensive training across a vast number of real-world environments.
+This challenge becomes even more pronounced in the domains where the transition data exhibits high variance to train an effective policy.
+Thus, executing ICRL under (e.g., uniform) random policies and random contexts is crucial for enabling the practical application of ICRL in the real-world.